velislavgerov/velislavgerov/README.md

  - 📄 [docxforms.herokuapp.com](https://docxforms.herokuapp.com)
  - 🎁 [pattern-studio.herokuapp.com](https://pattern-studio.herokuapp.com)

-Feel free to [get in touch](mailto:velislav.gerov@gmail.com) for feedback or anything else.
+Feel free to [get in touch](mailto:velislav.gerov@gmail.com) with feedback or for anything else.

 <!--
 **velislavgerov/velislavgerov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.